dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 ### Multipart/form-data request inference

-When an action parameter is annotated with the <xref:Microsoft.AspNetCore.Mvc.FromFormAttribute?text=[FromForm]> attribute, the `multipart/form-data` request content type is inferred.
+When an action parameter is annotated with the [[FromForm]](xref:Microsoft.AspNetCore.Mvc.FromFormAttribute) attribute, the `multipart/form-data` request content type is inferred.

 The default behavior is disabled when the <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.SuppressConsumesConstraintForFormFileParameters> property is set to `true`.
 Add the following code in *Startup.ConfigureServices* after `services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_1);`: